owncloud/ocis/CONTRIBUTING.md

 #### Early-Adopter

-Tags issues that were reported by one of the oCIS early adopters, ie. customers and users who start using ownCloud Infinite Scale before it's general availability.
+Tags issues that were reported by one of the oCIS early adopters, i.e. customers and users who start using ownCloud Infinite Scale before its general availability.